zeptabot/the-techno-optimist-archive/README.md

-# Glory through scientfic progress is the only lucid view of history.
+# Glory, and then possibly salavation, is only possible through scientfic progress and scientfic progress alone.
+We proclaom this to be the only lucid view of history.

 ## Confession of Faith
 [The Techno-Optimist Manifesto](https://a16z.com/the-techno-optimist-manifesto/)